anjanaram1/GenomicConsensus/doc/QuiverFAQ.rst

 What does it mean that Quiver's consensus is *de novo*?
 -------------------------------------------------------
-It is *de novo* in the sense that the reference and the reference alignment are not used to inform the consensus output.
+Quiver's consensus is *de novo* in the sense that the reference and the reference alignment are not used to inform the consensus output.
 Only the reads factor into the determination of the consensus.

-The only time the reference sequence is used to make consensus calls, when the ``--noEvidenceConsensusCall`` flag is set to ``reference`` or ``lowercasereference`` (the default), is when there is no effective coverage in a genomic window, so Quiver has no evidence for computing consensus.
-The purist can set ``--noEvidenceConsensusCall=nocall`` to avoid using the reference even in zero coverage regions.
+The only time the reference sequence is used to make consensus calls - when the ``--noEvidenceConsensusCall`` flag is set to ``reference`` or ``lowercasereference`` (the default)- is when there is no effective coverage in a genomic window, so Quiver has no evidence for computing consensus.
+One can set ``--noEvidenceConsensusCall=nocall`` to avoid using the reference even in zero coverage regions.

 What is Quiver's accuracy?
 --------------------------
 Quiver's expected accuracy is a function of coverage and chemistry.
-The C2 (discontinued) and P4-C2 chemistries provide the best accuracy, while the P5-C3 chemistry provides longer reads at a reduced accuracy and is thus best used for scaffolding-type applications.
+The C2 chemistry (no longer available) and P4-C2 chemistries provide the most accuracy, while the P5-C3 chemistry provide longer reads at a slightly reduced accuracy (and is thus best used for scaffolding-type applications).
 Nominal consensus accuracy levels are as follows:

 +----------+----------------------------+